 Early today, we travel beyond Jaipur to the stunning 16th century Amber Fort – a sprawling Rajput concoction which hugs the hill on which it was built and overlooks the hot plains below.
 We enjoy a stately elephant ride (Subject to Government regulations & availability) to the fort proper and tour the fort’s well-preserved interior and grounds.

 This afternoon its festival time for the elephants of Jaipur and we will not be missing the parade!
 As we arrive to the showground at approx 4pm we’ll see camels and horses and lively folk dancers and musicians lead the carnival into Jaipur’s open air Rambagh Polo Ground.
 Groomed to perfection, glittering in gold, laden with silk tassels and intricately decorated with brightly coloured motifs, row upon row of elephants parade past the crowds.

 Hoping to be ringside, we’ll witness the colourful celebrations which include the crowning of the Best Decorated Elephant, a regal match of polo played from elephant back and the comical bout of man verses elephant in a game of tug of war.
-For some wonderful pic’s of our groups and guides at the Elephant Parade in 2012, head over to our Facebook page.
 The days activities come to a close at approx 7pm.
 Overnight – Jaipur (B)

 Day 5: India celebrates Holi